MiguelT89/mobile-optimization/README.md

 # Website Performance Optimization Project
 Project 5 of Udacity's Front-End Web Development nanodegree.
-This project was designed to teach website optimzation by obtainig a score greater than 90 on PageSpeed Insights and achieving greater than 60 Frames Per Second (FPS).
+This project was designed to teach website optimization by obtaining a score greater than 90 on PageSpeed Insights and achieving greater than 60 Frames Per Second (FPS).

 The following steps were taken to improve performance:
 * Install Gulp to:
-  * Concatinate JavaScript and CSS
+  * Concatenate JavaScript and CSS
   * Minify JavaScript and CSS
-  * Inline CSS in all of the HTML files
+  * In-line CSS in all of the HTML files
   * Use both Ngrok and Browser Sync to create a local instance of the website
   * And to use psi to automatically start Ngrok and Browser Sync with one command